 SFSC offers food services at each of its campus locations.
-The Highlands Campus houses the Kelly's Korner cafeteria and vending machines in the Joseph E. Johnston Memorial Student Center and the Catherine P. Cornelius Student Services and Classroom Complex.
-Kelly's Korner is open for lunch 10 a.m. - 2 p.m. daily.
+The Highlands Campus houses Kelly's Bistro by the Bay and vending machines in the Joseph E. Johnston Memorial Student Center (Building J) and the Catherine P. Cornelius Student Services and Classroom Complex (Building B).
+Kelly's is open for breakfast 7:30 a.m. to 9:30 a.m. and lunch 10 a.m. to 2 p.m. daily.
 Hours vary in the summer and are posted in the cafeteria.
-The DeSoto and Hardee Campuses, as well as the Lake Placid Center, have vending machines, microwave ovens, and student lounge spaces for breaks and meals.
+SFSC also operates the Hotel Jacaranda Restaurant.
+The DeSoto and Hardee campuses, as well as the Lake Placid Center, have vending machines, microwave ovens, and student lounge spaces for breaks and meals.